Terreno Realty Corp (TRNO) Stock: A SWOT Analysis - News Heater

 Many brokerage firms have already submitted their reports for TRNO stocks, with Wells Fargo repeating the rating for TRNO by listing it as a “Overweight.”
 The predicted price for TRNO in the upcoming period, according to Wells Fargo is $71 based on the research report published on December 07, 2023 of the current year 2023.

-During the last 5 trading sessions, TRNO rose by +1.33%, which changed the moving average for the period of 200-days by +2.55% in comparison to the 20-day moving average, which settled at $59.88.
-In addition, Terreno Realty Corp saw 11.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRNO fell by -0.41%, which changed the moving average for the period of 200-days by +0.51% in comparison to the 20-day moving average, which settled at $61.23.
+In addition, Terreno Realty Corp saw 10.20% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading